Plant Brainrot Simulator Mutations Guide

 Plant Brainrot Simulator mutation types list (Frozen, Fire, Poison, Dark/Shadow, Bomb)

-• Control (freeze, slow, knockback) to keep enemies from reaching you
+• Stop enemies from reaching you (control)

 Mutation fruits: which fruit gives which mutation?